 Chestertons has used its entire network of London estate agencies to collect more than 1,500 unwanted warm winter coats throughout the month of November as part of the annual Coat Drive organised by the Calling London charity.
-Overall, the charity received more than 2,500 donated coats, up from a total of around 1,900 in 2014.
+Overall, the charity received more than 2,500 donated coats in our second year, up from a total of around 1,900 in 2014.

 Now in its fifth year, the Calling London Winter Coat Drive collects warm coats and jackets throughout the month of Novmber, which are then distributed via various other charities to London's most needy people, including the homeless, the elderly, refugees and children in care.